 Using the ‘OR NOT’ operator like this:

-would return anyone who joined this month plus anyone who was not active yesterday; namely, Bob, Mei, and Francisco.
+would return anyone who registered this month plus anyone who was not active yesterday; namely, Bob, Mei, and Francisco.

 The query builder is designed for simple queries, and works best if you stick to only one type of operator within the query.
 For example, this query

-Status = ‘registered’ AND Role = ‘member’ AND Joined = ‘this_month’ AND Last_active = ‘yesterday’
+Status = ‘registered’ AND Role = ‘member’ AND Registered = ‘this_month’ AND Last_active = ‘yesterday’

 uses several operators, but sticks to only the ‘AND’ operator type.